event-driven-robotics/bimvee/README.md

 # Dependencies:

-This library is intended to require minimal dependencies.
+This library uses importRosbag library to import rosbag data without needing a ros installation.
-Notably, rosbag import is achieved without needing a ros installation.
+This is included as a submodule.

 Beyond the python standard library, the main dependencies are:

 - numpy